Our Studio Location

 Getting outside and shaking up the variety in your workout by biking on a long country road or hiking on nearby trails is a good way to rekindle your resolutions that may have dwindled during the cold winter months or re-motivate you to get back on course for training for your summer endurance races.

 “The benefits of exercising outside are as much psychological and emotional as they are physical,” explains Bruce Kelly, personal trainer and studio owner at Fitness Together Media.
 “You’re more likely to move more and exercise when you can go outside because you don’t feel like you’re trapped indoors any more and you have an overall better attitude.”

 As the excitement builds for moving your exercise program from the boring indoors to the great outdoors, you run the risk of doing too much too soon.
 The common tendency is to release all of your cooped-up energy by going crazy outside and increasing your volume to extremes without bearing in mind that you need to build up your outdoor activities incrementally in order to avoid injury and burnout.

-The rule of thumb is to increase the volume of your activities like running and biking by no more than 10 percent per week.
+The rule of thumb that Kelly recommends for his clients is to increase the volume of your activities like running and biking by no more than 10 percent per week.
 And, if you’re moving into a new activity that you haven’t been doing all winter like tennis, golf or baseball, then you need to add some sports-specific movement training to your routine to replicate the new demands you’ll be putting on your body in your outdoor sport.